-The steamship Massilia (pictured at right) arrived during Ellis Island’s first month of operation, January 1892, carrying over 700 hopefuls, most of them Italians and Russian Jewish immigrants escaping persecution.
+The steamship Massilia (pictured above) arrived during Ellis Island’s first month of operation, January 1892, carrying over 700 hopefuls, most of them Italians and Russian Jewish immigrants escaping persecution.

-Most of them ended up in the Lower East Side, including members of the Mermer family, who the United Hebrew Charities organization arranged to live in the small tenement at 5 Essex Street.
+Most of them ended up on the Lower East Side, including members of the Mermer family, who the United Hebrew Charities organization arranged to live in the small tenement at 5 Essex Street.

-The passengers had not been properly checked for various diseases, including typhus, a devastating disease that had swept through America through much of the 19th century.
+The passengers had not been properly checked for various diseases, including typhus, a devastating affliction that had swept through America during much of the 19th century.
 It would reach its height of destruction in Europe during World War I, where it would kill millions.